 Zintellect, the applicant portal, will guide you through the application process.
 You will need to supply contact information, citizenship, demographic information, employment, publication, education and research experience.
 In addition, you will need to arrange for three letters of recommendation to be received by the application deadline.
 If you are applying as a Postdoctoral Fellow (i.e., if you have held your doctorate for less than five years), you must also submit transcripts by the deadline.
 See Graduate Degree Transcripts and Acceptable Transcripts below.

 You must arrange for three letters of recommendation that must be received by the cycle deadline for your application to be considered in that cycle.
 Letters of recommendation for the NPP are requested and received electronically through the NPP Portal.
 Specific instructions are provided in the NPP Applicant Portal.
 If you are applying as a Postdoctoral Fellow (i.e., you have received your doctoral degree within the last five years), one reference must be from your thesis advisor.
-However, note that the NASA research opportunity advisor should not serve as a reference, even if he or she was your thesis advisor.
+However, note that the NASA research opportunity advisor shall not serve as a reference, even if he or she was your thesis advisor.

 Your research proposal needs to clearly address the goals and objectives described in the research opportunity.
 You should communicate directly with the NASA advisor associated with the research opportunity.
 Your proposal will be reviewed by the NASA Center to assess its suitability for the research opportunity and, if necessary, will thereafter be reviewed by an external peer review committee.